 1.14 Children’s Safety

-The care and safety of residents’ children are of the utmost importance to the community.
+The care and safety of residents’ children is of the utmost importance to the community.
 Children may not be left for any period of time without adult supervision.
 Parents and/or legal guardians are held responsible at all times for the behavior of their children.
 The University retains the right to use all available contract provisions and to cooperate with any local or state agency when cases of child neglect or abuse are made known.

-During University activities involving children, such as programming in Northwood Community Apartments the supervision responsibility remains with the family or family designee and not University staff.
+During University activities involving children, such as programming in Northwood Community Apartments, the supervision responsibility remains with the family or family designee and not University staff.
 Please review the Children on Campus Policy for more information.

-1.15 Failure to meet the requirements of a Michigan Learning Community and/or Legacy Housing community
+1.15 Failure to meet the requirements of a Michigan Learning Community and/or Legacy Housing community.

-As a member of the Martha Cook community, all residents are required to attend specific all- house meetings and to participate in designated service projects.
+As a member of the Martha Cook community, all residents are required to attend specific all-house meetings and to participate in designated service projects.
 Failing to meet these expectations, either deliberately or irresponsibly, is prohibited and the resident may be subject to a student conduct process.